Elandakudam

 Elandaikudam is a village in the Ariyalur taluk of Ariyalur district, Tamil Nadu, India.

 Facilities

 Elandaikudam comes under the control of Venganoor police station.

 Economy

-Agriculture is the main source of people those who are depending on Elandaikudam.
+Agriculture is the main source of people for those who are depending on Elandaikudam.
 Nearly 25 hectares are active with the help of few big lakes like Oor Yeri, Big Yeri, and Ponnapudaiyan Yeri.

 The farmers are purely accessing the co-operative bank to get agriculture loan and other personal loans.

 Education

 The village has a higher secondary school, co-operative bank.
 Students are daily travelling to Trichy, Ariyalur and Tanjore for earning the basic degrees.